KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 > You do not need root privileges to run Wic.
 In fact, you should not run as root when using the utility.

 #### 3.16.4.2 Cooked Mode
 Running Wic in cooked mode leverages off artifacts in the Build Directory.
 In other words, you do not have to specify kernel or root filesystem locations as part of the command.
 All you need to provide is a kickstart file and the name of the image from which to use artifacts by using the "-e" option.
-Wic looks in the Build Directory (e.g. `tmp/deploy/images/machine`) for artifacts.
+Wic looks in the Build Directory (例如 `tmp/deploy/images/machine`) for artifacts.

 The general form of the wic command using Cooked Mode is as follows:
 ```